engineeringwitharavind/devfolio/README.md

 > Built &nbsp;🛠 &nbsp; a personal Portfolio and Blog site using React, Gatsby, and Strapi.

 Gatsby takes care of the Frontend.
-All the assets and contents interacts from Strapi.
+All the assets and contents are coming from Strapi via GraphQL.
 Components are built with ❤️ &nbsp; and React

 ### 🗃 &nbsp; Tech Stack